gabysbrain/website/about.markdown

 ![](/images/me.jpg)

-I am a Lecturer at Swansea University.
+I am a Postdoctoral researcher at VRVis.
 I study how visualization and statistical methods can be used to help scientists understand and create better computer models.